coryodaniel/k8s/guides/connections.md

 **Environment Variable Prefixes:**

 Prefixes are used to configure multiple connections.
 The word following the last underscore `_` in the prefix will be the name of the connection.
-This name _will be atomized_.

 * `K8S_CLUSTER_CONF_SA_` - *boolean* enables authentication to the k8s API with the pods `spec.serviceAccount`.
 * `K8S_CLUSTER_CONF_PATH_` - *string* absolute path to the kube config file.